jwlebert/Odin/README.md

-# discord.js-bot
+# Odin
-This directory will contain the code for a general purpose Discord bot, made with discord.js.
+This directory will contain the code for a general purpose Discord bot called Odin, made with discord.js.

 # What does this bot use?
 - discord.js (node.js)